aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 }
 ```

-### Configure Chart Series Marker and Save Presentation
+### Step 4: Configure Marker Size and Save the Presentation
-Finally, let's adjust the marker size for better visibility and save our presentation:
+We adjust the marker style for better visibility and write the final PPTX file.

 ```java
 import com.aspose.slides.*;